 In a three-bedroom apartment in State College Pa., a pan of creamy green bean casserole and a pumpkin pie sat on the faux marble breakfast bar, both dishes still untouched.
 The aroma of couscous simmering in a spicy, tomato-based broth rose from the pan and wafted through the kitchen.
 Past the oven — where a large, spice rubbed turkey was roasting — and into the living room, where a Christmas-themed movie played on HBO.
 Thirteen-year-old Semi sat crossed-legged on the carpet, eyes glued to the TV set as she recited movie lines from memory.
 Ade, her older sister and my college roommate, shook her head endearingly, then bustled back into the kitchen to check on the turkey while fending off her little brother, Aziz, who declared he was hungry; when could he eat Thanksgiving dinner?

 For a thunderstorm that lasted barely an hour and half, last Friday’s derecho sure caused a lot of havoc in the D.C. region.
 Most people were quite likely enjoying their Friday evenings like they always do.
-I was at home, getting ready for a trip the next day, when it hit.
+I was at home, getting ready for a trip the next day, when the derecho hit D.C.
 The sound of gushing winds prompted me to leave my packing and look out the window.

 Wish I hadn’t, because I immediately felt like I was on a ship, riding angry waves and beating back relentless wind and torrential rain.
 Trees were swaying wildly, making disconcerting crackle sounds as they went.
 On Rockville Pike, cars were going slowly; a couple of drivers had stopped on the side of the road, unsure of how to navigate in the storm.
 I hadn’t paid attention to news about the weather lately and thought that we were being hit by a hurricane.
 I panicked.